leg100/otf/docs/testing.md

 ### API tests

 Tests from the [go-tfe](https://github.com/hashicorp/go-tfe) project are routinely run to ensure OTF correctly implements the documented Terraform Cloud API.
-However, OTF only implements a subset of the API endpoints, and there are some differences (e.g. an OTF organization has no email address where as a TFC organization does).
-Therefore a [fork](https://github.com/leg100/go-tfe) of the go-tfe repo is maintained.

 The make task: